Starting At The Beginning

 My elder sister has multiple handicaps.
-Because of her special needs, she went to one of the first integrated schools in Delhi – Balvantrai Mehta Vidya Bhawan – and my mother came to volunteer at the school for almost 20 years, followed by working for 10 years in Sahan Institute which works with even more severely challenged children.
-In 1996, at the age of 62 and just coming out of a year and a half’s battle with cancer that we lost my father to, she wanted to open her own little school to serve young children with learning disabilities in Kotla, a slum-like area lying in the heart of Delhi, originally a cluster of villages that Delhi just grew around.
+Because of her special needs, she went to one of the first integrated schools in Delhi – Balvantrai Mehta Vidya Bhawan – and my mother ended up volunteering at the school for almost twenty years, before later moving to the Sahan Institute which works with even more severely challenged students.
+In 1996, at the age of 62, after having spent the last year and a half caring for my father who lost his battle with cancer, she wanted to open her own little school to serve young children with learning disabilities in Kotla, a slum-like area lying in the heart of Delhi that was originally a cluster of villages which Delhi grew around.
 Manzil was the name she chose.

 Breaking The Habit

-Meanwhile, I had left aside an extended phase of broad exploring in order to take care of my father during this year-and-a-half, and after his passing away, had made a decision to settle down in a remote hill village basing my life on farming organically.
+After my father’s passing, I planned to settle down in a remote hill village and devote my time to organic farming.
 But life, as usual, had other plans.
 Two children looking for help with their school maths approached me.
-Hemant – a washerman’s son studying in class 8th – and his friend Pramod – a gardener’s and a class younger.
-I was trying to reorganize family affairs before making the move to the hills so I had some time, and I agreed.
+Hemant – a washerman’s son studying in 8th class– and his friend Pramod – a gardener’s son and a 7th class student..
+I was trying to reorganize family affairs before making the move to the hills so I had some time, so I agreed.
 Ten minutes with the children unraveled their concerningly dubious understanding of numbers.
-2 – 5.
-Is it 3, -3, or can’t be done.
-Ten more minutes imagining how numbers would look if the current decimal system of representation were to be replaced by the binary one, and to my amazement, I found an incredibly sharp comprehension of this utterly alien concept.
-There was something completely contradictory there.
-The children were clearly bright and intelligent, but somehow they had been dumbed down by how they were taught at school.
+After ten minutes working with the children, it became readily apparent that their basic understanding of mathematics was lacking.
+However, after a few minutes of shifting the lens through which they viewed numbers, from the current decimal system to a binary one, and to my amazement, I saw that the children had an incredibly sharp comprehension of this utterly alien concept.
+There was something completely contradictory at play.
+The children were clearly bright and intelligent, but their development in mathematics was being stunted by what they were taught in school.